eldarbairamov/typeto-app-nestjs-version/README.md

 ###

-<p align="center">- Authentication and authorization via JWT<br>- Saving pre-compressed images to a server and deleting them as well<br>- "Forgot Password" - Reset password<br>- Infinite scroll via Intersection Observer<br>- Day and night theme change<br>- Search the content in each section<br>- Adaptive and responsive design</p>
+<p align="center">- Authentication and authorization via JWT<br>- Find users by email address<br>- Adding a user to your contact list and deleting him<br>- Creating private and group conversations<br>- Search the conversation by conversation title or username<br>- Indication when the user is typing<br>- Notifying when a conversation is closed or when you are removed from a group conversation<br>- Indicating new incoming messages<br>- Sending images<br>- Deleting your own messages from the conversation<br>- Saving pre-compressed images to the server, as well as deleting them<br>- "Forgot Password" - reset password<br>- Infinite scroll via Intersection Observer<br>- Theme switcher<br>- Responsive design</p>

 ###